SaranyaYeluri/SaranyaYeluri/README.md

 - 👋 Hi, I’m @SaranyaYeluri
-- 👀 I’m interested in app development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning git hub
+- 🌱 I’m currently learning full stack
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...

 <!---
 SaranyaYeluri/SaranyaYeluri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.